petergridge/Irrigation-V5/readme_new.md

 ### What is ECO mode?
 Configuring ECO mode on a zone will provision the wait and repeat options.
 This is used to limit run off by allowing for multiple short watering cycles to encourage the water to penetrate the soil.
 Ideal for pot plants.

-### Concurrent programs
-You can configure multiple programs, by default if program executions overlap the second program will terminate the active one.
-This can be disabled in the advance options of the configuration.
-The setting must be updated on each program instance.

 ### Next run behaviour
 The next run is set from the start time and frequency provided.
 Changing the start time forward will initialise a new run even if it has already run on that day.